Off His Rockers: Creation process

-The film started as a side project of director Barry Cook, who, at the time, was working at Walt Disney Animation Florida.
+The film started as a side project of director Barry Cook, who, at the time, was working at Walt Disney Feature Animation Florida.
 Starting with a core of six people, the project ended up involving most of the Florida studio's staff of 73 (and some in California), all of whom "donated" their time to the project beyond their official duties.